 Switch to View mode and effect a change in the data to see the cell value animation.
 For example, a measure value was corrected below to increase sales for Egypt to $6,000.

 In the Layout tab under Table, you will find the Row Header Layout property.
 By default, this is set to Separate Columns, which means that when you select multiple hierarchies or levels, or expand a member, the headers corresponding to different hierarchy levels will appear in separate columns.

 When the row header layout is set to Single Indented Column, row headers are displayed compactly in the same column and indented according to the corresponding hierarchy level.

 You can control the width of this column and the indentation for each hierarchy level using the properties Single Indented Column Width and Indentation respectively.

 Note that the Single Indented Column option requires the following:

 - Totals must be enabled on the metric set.
-Open the Data Analysis Panel, click Edit, and then look for the Shown Totals field.
-If you want to hide them, use the Hide Grand Total property.
+To find this setting, click the Edit button in the Data Analysis Panel and set Shown Totals.
+The grand total can be hidden using the Hide Grand Total property.

 - The table's Show Totals At Bottom property must be unchecked.

 When your table has two adjacent columns with the same header text, you can merge the text into one header by using the Allow Column Header Merging property under Column Headers.